Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 $\color{red} \text{for} \; \color{yellow} \text{every} \; \color{green} \text{number} \; \color{red} \text{between 1 and 10} \; \color{white} \text{write }2\times \color{green} \text{number}$

 Similarly, when writing a script, it might be needed to repeat certain parts of your code multiple times.
 Loops are statements that can be used to repeatedly execute a block of code given a condition is true.
-There are two types of conditionals suported by XS:

 Sometimes the need arises to repeatedly execute the same statement or a statement where only a few things are changing.
 Loops are statements that allow us to do exactly that!
 There are two types of loops suported by XS:

 1. The `#!java while` loop:

-    A `#java while` statement repeatedly executes a block of code as long as (while) something is `true`.
+    A `#!java while` statement repeatedly executes a block of code as long as (while) something is `true`.
 This process of repeatedly executing the same block of code is known as iteration!
     For example:
     ```java
     void main() {